sumantapakira/android-aiml/README.md

           }
         }

-"<repeat name='pagelocation'/>"  can be used to get the last response from the Bot and this value you can store in variable for another purpose.
+Repeat can be used to get the last response from the Bot and this value you can store in variable for another purpose.

+     "<repeat name='pagelocation'/>"

 "random" is where you can define random text which Bot should speak.